rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

    which might not be correct.

 **Note**:
-You should consider this statement provided by Apache2Buddy to be informational regarding the worst case scenario.
+You should consider this statement provided by Apache2Buddy to be informational regarding the worst-case scenario.
 You might need to investigate further to gain clarity.
 For more information, see the following link: [https://richardforth.github.io/apache2buddy_ag/](https://richardforth.github.io/apache2buddy_ag/).